wenkaiingermany/NCE_03/Lesson_01.md

 make descriptions
 ... descriptions made by people....

-The hund for the puma began in a small village where a woman picking blackberries saw a large cat only five yards away from her.
+### The hunt for the puma began in a small village where a woman picking blackberries saw a large cat only five yards away from her.

 John had a very goog day and put his wallet containing €3.000 into the microwave oven for safekeeping.